oneminch/Producer-Consumer/README.md

 [![Run on Repl.it](https://replit.com/badge)](https://replit.com/@oneminch/producer-consumer?v=1#Sequential.cpp)

-Locally, (on a Linux system) run either of the following:
+Locally, (on a Linux environment) run either of the following:

 **Sequential**